dawitet/app-policies/privacy-policy.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at: [your-email@example.com]
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at: [dawitfikadu3@gmail.com]

 ---

-This Privacy Policy was created for Akahidegn and is intended for informational purposes only.
-Please customize it to reflect your actual data practices and contact details.
+This Privacy Policy was created for Akahidegn App